 The teaching is designed to encourage interaction, with the emphasis on student involvement and hands-on experience.
 The contributors have been selected not only for their expertise but also for their friendly, accessible approaches.

 Modules and Workshops

 Each year there are two student-led research postgraduate conferences, where postgraduate researchers from across the Faculty present their work to each other in a supportive, multi-disciplinary environment.
 The first year conference is based on oral presentations, and there is training in planning and delivering oral presentations using various softwares, where practice sessions are videoed and discussed in small groups.

-The second year conference is based on poster presentations, where again appropriate training is given in a Preparing a Poster workshop.
-A prize is awarded to the best poster, as judged by the participants in the conference according to criteria highlighted at the training session.
+The second year conference is a showcase event and many research students choose poster presentations.
+Appropriate training is given in a Preparing a Poster workshop.
+A prize is awarded to the best showcase presentation, as judged by the participants in the conference according to criteria highlighted at the training session.

 Faculty of Humanities and Social Sciences PhD prize

 An annual PhD prize of a £200 book token is awarded to a doctoral student in the Faculty whose thesis has been highly commended the examiners.
 The winner of the award is chosen by the Postgraduate Dean, and ratified by the Faculty’s Graduate School Committee.